Study Shows Strong Link Between Gambling Addiction & Domestic Violence

 Here in Nevada, gambling is a pastime for many people -- natives and tourists alike.
-For too many people, however, it's an addiction.
-Like all addictions, it's often a problem that impacts the whole family.
+For too many people, however, it is an addiction.
+Like all addictions, it is often a problem that affects the whole family.
+Mental health professionals note that with the increased family and relationship dysfunction created by the gambling addiction and the financial stresses that can often come with it, the chance of domestic violence rises.

 A study by the National Institutes of Health found that 80 percent of people who reported being the victims of domestic violence by their partner said that the partner had a problem such as compulsive gambling or alcohol abuse.
-Mental health professionals note that with the increased family and relationship dysfunction created by the gambling addiction and the financial stresses that can often come with it, the chance of domestic violence rises.
+The NIH study of over 3,000 people found some troubling statistics related to problem gambling and domestic violence.
+These statistics involve not just the spouses and partners of these gamblers, but their children as well.

-Women with a significant other with a gambling problem were more likely to be victims of violence at the hands of those partners than those with partners without a gambling problem
+- Women who have a significant other with a gambling problem were more likely to be victims of violence at the hands of those partners than those with partners without a gambling problem

 - Seventeen percent of men who were ordered by the court to take part in a domestic violence intervention program were problem gamblers, while 9 percent qualified as "pathological" gamblers.
 Those are both higher than the national rates.